Meet The Team

 Street Child is a UK charity, established in 2008, that aims to create educational opportunity for some of the world's most vulnerable children.

-Together with our local partners, the charity has grown since 2008 from one project for 100 children in Northern Sierra Leone, to one of the most broad-reaching charities currently working in the region with 50 projects in multiple countries.
+Together with our local partners, the charity has grown since 2008 from one project for 100 children in Northern Sierra Leone, to helping over 50,000 urban and rural children to access education in Sierra Leone, Liberia, Nigeria and Nepal.

-Street Child's principal focus is upon empowering children by giving them the chance to go to school and giving their families the wherewithal to keep them there.
+Our focus is on empowering children by giving them the chance to go to school and giving their families the wherewithal to keep them there.

 To read our latest Annual Report on where and how the funds we raised were spent this year, please click here.